metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

-# About this document
+# Network troubleshooting detailed guide

-There are many ways to get stuck with networking, other documentation mostly focuses on how to work with or troubleshoot firewall, but here the aim is to make troubleshooting other network related problems more easy.
+There are many ways to get stuck with networking, other documentation here mostly focuses on how to work with or troubleshoot firewall, but here the aim is to make troubleshooting other network related problems more easy.